Create fields with the API

 In this article

 A field is an index-wide container that can hold a single type of data (Long 32, Long 64, Double, Date, or String).
-You can use a field to store and retrieve specific information about items in your index.
-Source mappings can contain rules to populate fields with metadata when the Coveo indexing pipeline processes an incoming item (see Manage the Mapping Configuration of a Source).
+You can use a field to store and retrieve specific information about items in your index. source mappings can contain rules to populate fields with metadata when the Coveo indexing pipeline processes an incoming item.
+See Manage the mapping configuration of a source for details on this topic.

 For example, rather than creating a field named product in your Coveo organization and defining mapping rules in a source to populate that field with a concatenated string containing the unique identifier of a product along with its corresponding name (for example, 1234-abcd|My Product Name), you should consider creating a distinct field for each of those metadata (for example, a productid field and a productname field).